Gene Olaff

 Eugene A. Olaff (September 23, 1920 – January 17, 2017) was an American soccer goalkeeper.
 He played in the National Soccer League of New York and the American Soccer League.
 Olaff also earned one cap with the United States in 1949.
 Prior to his death, he resided in Florence Township, New Jersey.

 Youth

-Olaff's father was a Swedish seaman who jumped ship in the United States.
-He joined the U.S. National Guard in order to gain his U.S. citizenship and married Irene MacGregor.
+Olaff's father was a Swedish seaman who emigrated to the United States.
+He joined the U.S. National Guard in order to gain U.S. citizenship and married Irene MacGregor.
 Olaff was born in 1920 and his sister in 1927.
 After his mother died in 1937, the year Olaff graduated from high school, and his father in 1941, Olaff took on the responsibility of raising his younger sister while also marrying in 1941.

 Soccer career

 Youth

-By that time he was married in 1941, Olaff had established himself as an accomplished goalkeeper.
+By the time he was married in 1941, Olaff had established himself as an accomplished goalkeeper.
 He began playing organized soccer with the semi-professional Bayonne Rangers’ youth team in 1933 with his size leading to his being put in the net.
 While playing for the Rangers, Olaff also competed with the Bayonne High School soccer team, graduating to the Rangers’ senior team by the time he finished high school.